Search

 Long after I read Fluent in 3 Months, I saw him speak at a Polyglot Conference in Berlin.
 In Esperanto.

-But even if you never get to see him speak, his passion for language learning comes through on each and every page of this book.
+But even if you never get to see him demonstrate his bilingualism, Benny’s passion for language learning comes through on each and every page of this book.

 Plus, he takes you deep into the most important aspect of making it happen: